devtron-labs/devtron/README.md

 <p align="center"><img src="./assets/readme-comic.png"></p>

 <b> Devtron is built in a modular approach.
 These modules can be installed independently: </b>
-- Full Devtron Experience - This option gives you all the features of Devtron as a Full Experience providing you with CI, CD, security, cost, observability, stabilization.
-Consists of all the modules stated below.
+- [Full Devtron Experience](https://github.com/devtron-labs/devtron#tada-Full-Devtron-Experience) - This option gives you all the features of Devtron as a Full Experience providing you with CI, CD, security, cost, observability, stabilization.
+All the modules stated below are included here.
-- [Hyperion](https://github.com/devtron-labs/devtron#globe_with_meridians-Hyperion) - A Web-based module to manage helm apps.
+- [Hyperion](https://github.com/devtron-labs/devtron#tada-featuresfor-hyperion) - Devtron's Web-based module to manage helm apps that can be installed seperately.
 Install Hyperion -> manage, Observe helm apps of all your clusters.
 This module is also a great way to manage existing helm apps and gradually understand how Devtron fits into your workflow.
 You can always switch to Full Devtron Experience for all the features.

 ## :computer: Full Devtron Experience

+Full Devtron Experience gives you everything that Devtron has to offer.
+It is a full feldged web based CI/CD platform that provides many festures on top of it.

-### :tada: Features
+## :tada: Features
 <br>
 <img src="./assets/preview.gif">
 <br>